MobileFirst-Platform-Developer-Center/Digital-App-Builder/README.md

 ### Installing on MacOS

-1. Download the .zip (**IBM.Digital.App.Builder-n.nn.n-mac.zip**) from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).
+1. Download the .dmg (**IBM.Digital.App.Builder-n.nn.n.dmg**) from [here](https://github.com/MobileFirst-Platform-Developer-Center/Digital-App-Builder/releases).

-2. Extract the contents.
+2. Double click on it to mount the installer.

-3. Move the .app file to the **Applications** folder.
+3. Move the IBM Digital App Builder to the **Applications** folder.

 4. Install **Node.js** and **npm** by downloading the setup from [https://nodejs.org/en/](https://nodejs.org/en/) (Node.js 8.x or above)